nicholaspung/productivity-app/pm.md

   - loading screen
   - account
 - loading screen
-  - takes up entire screen for 1 second when loading
   - when the data is finished loading, load the data
-  - screen will show some kind of quote from people

 new features